-The William E. Boeing department of aeronautics & astronautics offers a unique educational and research program in integrated flight sciences and control to build the next generation of high performance airplanes.
+We offer a unique educational research program in integrated flight sciences and control, building the next generation of high performance airplanes.

 A&A graduate students specializing in the Integrated Flight Sciences and Control degree option will understand the design of the entire flight system to manage the integration of the latest technological advances in the aerospace industry.
-Students will have opportunities to explore hands-on testing and development of various flight system components and software and collaborate with world-class leaders in this area in the department and the aerospace industry of Washington state.
+Students will explore hands-on testing and development of various flight system components and software and collaborate with world-class leaders in the aerospace industry of Washington state.

 Key research areas